dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### "CollectionParameters"

-Parameters relating to how data in the file was collected.
+Parameters providing information to how data in the file was collected (applicable for some, but not all collection environments).
+The values are informational only and serve as hints to downstream analysers as to the configuration of a collecting implementation.
+They can provide context when interpreting what data is present/absent from the capture but cannot necessarily be validated against the data captured.

 These parameters have no default.
 If they do not appear, nothing can be inferred about their value.